allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 * `integration_time`: Time within which charge carriers are propagated.
 After exceeding this time, no further propagation is performed for the respective carriers.
 Defaults to the LHC bunch crossing time of 25ns.
 * `distance`: Maximum distance of pixels to be considered for current induction, calculated from the pixel the charge carrier under investigation is below.
 A distance of `1` for example means that the induced current for the closest pixel plus all neighbors is calculated.
 It should be noted that the time required for simulating a single event depends almost linearly on the number of pixels the induced charge is calculated for.
 Usually, a 3x3 grid (9 pixels, distance 1) should suffice since the weighting potential at a distance of more than one pixel pitch often is small enough to be neglected while the simulation time is almost tripled for `distance = 2` (5x5 grid, 25 pixels).
 * `ignore_magnetic_field`: The magnetic field, if present, is ignored for this module.
 Defaults to false.
+* `multiplication_model`: Model used to calculate impact ionization parameters and charge multiplication.
+Defaults to `none` which corresponds to unity gain, a list of available models can be found in the documentation.
+* `multiplication_threshold`: Threshold field above which charge multiplication is calculated.
+Defaults to `100kV/cm`.
 * `output_plots` : Determines if simple output plots should be generated for a monitoring of the simulation flow.
 Disabled by default.
-* `multiplication_model`: Model used to calculate impact ionisation parameters.
-Possible values are `massey` and `overstraeten`.
-Defaults to `none`.
-* `multiplication_threshold`: Threshold field below which charge multiplication is ignored to speed up the propagation.
-Defaults to `100kV/cm`.

 ## Usage